AndrewLo42/SSBironManChallenge/README.md

 Link: https://gyazo.com/3bf44c9a78326b0bff2fd4764d3cce79

 # Features
-- User can start an ironman challenge
+- User can start a Melee ironman challenge
+- User can play in specific lineups
 - User can see their current character and their next character
 - User can track previous attempts